klept0/rPi-station/README.md

 ## 📦 Installation (Raspberry Pi)

-Headless Raspberry Pi OS Lite is recommended (desktop not required).
+Headless Raspberry Pi OS Lite (Debian Bookworm) is recommended (desktop not required).
 A detailed checklist is in `HEADLESS_SETUP.md`.

 ### Prerequisites